abeeching/thm-stuff/Further Nmap.md

 ## [Task 2] Introduction

+Generally speaking, the more knowledge you have about a system, the better.
+Thus, it's imperative to carry out proper enumeration before exploiting anything.
+If we have an IP (or IPs) to perform an audit on, we want to know what's up with the "landscape" before we attack.
+We must establish which services are running on the targets.

+The first stage in establishing this map of the landscape is to perform port scanning.
+When a computer runs a network service, it opens a port - a network construct - to receive the connection.
+Ports are needed to make multiple network requests or have multiple services available.
+When loading multiple webpages into multiple tabs, connections are established to remote webservers with different ports.
+For a server to run multiple services, you must direct traffic to the appropriate service using ports.
+Network connecctions are made between two ports - an open port listening on the server and a randomly-selected port on your computer.

+All computers have a total of 65535 ports; that being said, many of these are registered as standard ports.
+HTTP is typically port 80, HTTPS is typically port 443.
+NETBIOS is typically on port 139 and SMB on port 445.
+Note that, especially in CTFs, *these standard ports may be altered.*

+It's nigh-impossible to attack a target without knowing which ports are open, so that's why we're going to talk about Nmap.
+This is a tool that is usually used for port scanning purposes.
+It can perform many kindsn of port scans, but the basic theory is that nmap will connect to each port of the target in turn.
+Depending on how the port responds, nmap determines if it's opened, closed, or filtered (e.g. via firewall).
+Once we know what the open ports are, we can enumerate the services running on each port.
+One *could* do this manually, but we also have Nmap so...

+We use Nmap since this is currently the industry-standard tool for port scanning.
+No other scanning tool comes close to matching its functionality, though some other tools are matching it in speed.
+It's very powerful, especially when taking into account its scripting engine, which can be used to scan for vulnerabilities (and even perform exploits).

+With this information in mind, we can answer the first two questions of the task:

 **[Task 2, Question 1] What networking constructs are used to direct traffic to the right application on a server? - Ports**

 **[Task 2, Question 2] How many of these are available on any network-enabled computer? - 65535**

+Well... we know that there are well-known ports, based on our answer to Task 2, Question 1.
+Taking to Google and looking up well-known ports, we find that there are 1024 ports that are well-known.
+Nice!

 **[task 3, Question 3] (Research) How many of these are considered "well known"?
 These are the "standard" numbers mentioned in the task. - 1024**